b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 # Everything in *NIX is structured and recorded within text files

+The kernel is constituted of text files.
+Directories are a special kind of text file.
+The operating system is constituted of text files, as is every facet of the GUI.
+The various shells executed in the terminal are all constituted by text files, as are all the packages available to them.

 # When a text file becomes executed or engaged in a process, it too becomes a process

 When a text file in *NIX becomes executed or engaged in a process, it too becomes a process.
 Therefore, as everything is structured and recorded within *NIX as a text file, everything is potentially a process.
 I first became aware of this when an Indian man on a YouTube video, that I was half-watching on television, whilst engaged on my Android tablet, said that: "... the shell is a process...".
 My ears pricked up at that, I duly noted it, and have never forgotten it.
 I don't remember what the video or who the man was expressly, but to him, I am most thankful.

-The primordial or first process invoked in UNIX upon booting, is init.
+The primordial or first process invoked in UNIX upon booting, is [init](https://en.m.wikipedia.org/wiki/Init).

 ```zsh
 ~sgpt "init is the primordial or first process in booting a UNIX system, is it also the first process in booting Android?"